cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 - Not-bonded and bonded tokens
 - Token supply
-- Current anual inflation and the block in which the last inflation was processed
+- Current annual inflation and the block in which the last inflation was processed
 - Last recorded bonded shares

 ##### Query Delegations To Validator